isc30/blog.codeisc.com/_posts/xlnt-wasm/00-00-00-xlnt-wasm-bindings.md

     }));
 ```

 This was an elegant solution, but it had a big drawback: it exposed the ownership of the cell to javascript, forcing users to call `cell.delete()` all the time.
-This completely ruins the experience when using method chains, like shown in the XLNT example.
+This completely ruins the experience when using method chains, like the ones shown in the XLNT example.
 Unacceptable.

 ```js
 sheet.cell("B2").value(1234); // memory leak, nice...